Athma-Vasi/Battleship/README.md

 - The player always goes first.
 When the player clicks on a comp cell, the event callback function is called depending on whether the cell contains a ship or is empty.
 This differentiation is mainly for the purpose of visually indicating an explosion (if a hit) and updating the hit counter, or an 'x' (if a miss).

 - As 'click' handler callbacks are synchronous functions, they are executed first.
 The 'click' handlers contain a `setTimeout(computersTurn, 2000)` callback that is passed immediately to the browser API.
 The thread of execution continues running the remaining synchronous code, which after relevant work is done removes the event listeners placed on the comp board cells.
-This prevents the player's clicks from having any effect for two seconds, giving the illusion of computer taking time to ""think"" 🤖.
+This prevents the player's clicks from having any effect for two seconds, giving the illusion of computer taking time to ""think"".

 - When the timer ends, the browser API pushes the `computersTurn` callback onto the macrotask queue and is pushed by the event loop onto the callstack once all the synchronous functions have been popped off (save the global()).
 The computer attacks a random cell (previously hit player cells are prevented from being attacked again), and a hit is visually indicated along with a hit counter update, and a miss is also visually indicated.
 Finally, the 'click' event listeners are put back on the corresponding cells and the `computersTurn` function is popped off the callstack.